Omarfathy11/Omarfathy11/README.md

 Hi there 👋
-🔭 I'm currently working on backend web development
+🔭 I'm currently working on mobile applications
-🌱 I'm currently learning Python and Django.
+🌱 I'm currently learning dart and flutter.
-👯 I'm looking to collaborate on backend projects.
+👯 I'm looking to collaborate on flutter projects.